-So, What Is Feminist Therapy?
+What Is Feminist Therapy?

 Who Founded Feminist Therapy?

-While there is not one specific founder that can be attributed to feminist therapy theory, there are a few major players.
-People like Jean Baker Miller (1976), Carol Gilligan (1982), Olivia Espin (1993), Laura Brown (1994), Lillian Comas-Diaz (1994), and Carolyn Enns (1997), all played significant roles in defining and popularizing this specific style of therapy.
+While there is not one specific founder that can be attributed to the feminist therapy theory, there are a few major players.
+People like Jean Baker Miller (1976), Carol Gilligan (1982), Olivia Espin (1993), Laura Brown (1994), Lillian Comas-Diaz (1994), and Carolyn Enns (1997), all played significant roles in defining and popularizing this specific approach.
 The creation of the branch of psychology now labeled feminist therapy is often considered a collaborative effort, with no one person being (or even seeking to be) credited for it as a whole.

-Are There Any Specific Principles Of Feminist Therapy?
+Principles Of Feminist Therapy

 Third, feminist therapists always consider diverse perspectives, honoring them as valid and important to the process of therapy.
 All feelings and perspectives are equally important to the therapeutic relationship.